MuttuTumbagi/JS/README.md

 # JS
-A code repo for javascript series
+A code repo for javascript series for beginners